angelesmontalvo/A-Team-Project/README.md

   - Place an order
   - Choose from different shipping methods
   - Pay an item using a credit card
   - Confirmation email sent to user's email address

+Hi guys!